3mdeb/news-and-ideas/_posts/2018-07-17-RTE-for-automated-kernel-deployment-and-everyday-use.md

 Internally we developed extensive infrastructure that can leverage various features of RTE for example:

-* reserve device under test so no one else with intercept test execution - this is great in shared environment
+* reserve device under test so no one else will intercept test execution - this is great in shared environment
 * check hardware configuration if it makes sense to run this test
 * automatically support all OSes exposed by `pxe-server`